 Food and drink: The locals of Bermondsey are spoilt for choice when it comes to eating and drinking.
 From sherry and tapas at José, to traditional French cuisine at Casse-Croute, Bermondsey Street has a great range of dining options.
 The Hide Bar is popular for cocktails after work, while those in search of a pint or two often make for The Woolpack, where the menus make the most of locally sourced produce.

 - Kitty Travers has won over the locals with her ice creams and sorbets at La Grotta Ices, while O’Shea’s Butchers is a magnet for those looking for organic free range cuts.

 - For a couture outfit for that special occasion, head for Amanda Thompson Couture on Bermondsey Street.

-- Fitness For Everybody offers a high level of personal service, while The Seven Islands Leisure Centre, just a short hop away in Rotherhithe, has a swimming pool, gym and sports hall.
+- Crossfit Bermonsdey offers a high level of fitness training, while The Seven Islands Leisure Centre, just a short hop away in Rotherhithe, has a swimming pool, gym and sports hall.

 - The unusual Canada Water library, designed like an inverted pyramid, is a celebrated building by architect Piers Gough, and has proved a welcome new addition at a time when many libraries are closing.

 - Maltby Street Market is the perfect location for foodies who want to avoid the crowds at Borough Market.
 On a Saturday, drop in for a tasting at Jensen’s Bermondsey Gin distillery on your way to the Spa Terminus food market further east, where more tasty treats can be found.
 Oliveology, London Honey Company and The Ham & Cheese Co are particular local favourites.